patternfly/patternfly-react/packages/react-core/README.md

 #### Pre-requisites

-It's strongly advised to use the Patternfly Base CSS in your whole project, or some components may diverge in appearance:
+It's strongly advised to use the PatternFly Base CSS in your whole project, or some components may diverge in appearance:

 ```javascript
 import '@patternfly/react-core/dist/styles/base.css'